upphandling/landing-page/README.md

-## Upphandling.app landing page
+## HappyLOU.app landing page

 ![build status](https://github.com/upphandling/landing-page/actions/workflows/publish.yaml/badge.svg)

-This is the official landing page for the app Upphandling.app.
+This is the official landing page for the app HappyLOU.app.
 Our goal is to make it easier for public sector in Sweden/EU to procure open source software.

 ## Get started